pointlesspun/hand-of-cards/README.md

-# hand-of-cards (v0.51)
+# hand-of-cards (v0.511)
-This is React front-end carousel imitating holding and browsing through a hand of cards.
-To start the app, run a webserver in the directory containing the index.html file.
-Latest demo can be found on the [github pages](https://pointlesspun.github.io/hand-of-cards/).
+This is a React front-end imitating holding and browsing through a hand of cards.
+To start the app, run a webserver in the directory containing the index.html file, otherwise the latest demo can be found on the [github pages](https://pointlesspun.github.io/hand-of-cards/).

 For bugs and outstanding features see ['status'](#Status) below.